 The Council has developed the Columbia River Basin Fish and Wildlife Program, which was originally adopted on November 15, 1982, and subsequently amended to include salmon recovery measures.
 The Council has also developed the Northwest Conservation and Electric Power Plan, which was originally adopted on April 27, 1983.
 The Council now directs its efforts to the implementation and revision of these programs at both the regional and state levels.
-The most recent revisions were adopted in 2009 for the Fish and Wildlife Program and in 2010 for the Conservation and Electric Power Plan.
-Subsequent to year end, the Fish and Wildlife Program was revised and adopted in October 2014.
+The most recent revisions were adopted in 2014 for the Fish and Wildlife Program and in 2010 for the Conservation and Electric Power Plan.

 As provided by the Act, the Bonneville Power Administration (Bonneville) pays compensation and other expenses of the Council for the performance of its functions and responsibilities relating to the Act.
 Bonneville is required to pay the Council for expenses not to exceed 0.02 mills per kilowatt-hour (kwh) of forecasted firm power sales for the year to be funded.
 However, funding may be increased up to 0.10 mills per kwh of forecasted firm power sales in any year upon a showing of need by the Council.
-Actual Council program expenses funded through Bonneville for the year ended September 30, 2014, were \$9,511,723.
-On a budgetary basis of accounting, which differs from the accrual method primarily by including capital outlay expenditures and excluding depreciation, expenses were \$9,706,162 with \$2,836,898 allocated for the operations of State Councils.
+Actual Council program expenses funded through Bonneville for the year ended September 30, 2015, were \$9,953,248.
+On a budgetary basis of accounting, which differs from the accrual method primarily by including capital outlay expenditures and excluding depreciation, expenses were \$10,088,138 with \$2,932,191 allocated for the operations of State Councils.